Non-existence of the s-f transition in structures of solid gadolinium at pressure: Determining the necessary level of electronic structure theory

-We approach the problem from the opposite end.
-Rather than using the most sophisticated treatment available, we ask how simple can a DFT calculation be, while still obtaining the correct series of phases transformations.
+In this paper, rather than using the most sophisticated treatment available, we ask how simple can a DFT calculation be, while still obtaining the correct series of phase transformations.
 This approach will demonstrate which aspects of the physics are essential to understanding the sequence.
 We choose to examine gadolinium, because its half-filled $f$-shell is likely to be most amenable to a simple treatment.

 We used the CASTEP code with ultrasoft pseudopotentials and PBE\cite{segall2002first,clark2005first,vanderbilt1990soft,perdew1996generalized} functional.
 We treated the $5s5p4f6s5d$ and above electrons as valence, giving 18 explicitly calculated electron states per atom.
-We used a plane wave basis set with a 425eV cutoff.
+We used a plane wave basis set with a 425\,eV cutoff.
 We also considered use of a Hubbard-$U$ which will have the effect to localize, but not split, the $f-$electrons.
-The Hubbard-$U$ is generally regarded as the minimal plausible theory for $f-$electrons, with a typical value of $U=6.7$eV \cite{oroszlany2015magnetism} giving a good fit to the experimentally determined electronic structure.
+The Hubbard-$U$ is generally regarded as the minimal plausible theory for $f-$electrons, and we used throughout the standard value of $U=6.7$\,eV \cite{oroszlany2015magnetism} giving a good fit to the experimentally determined electronic structure.
+The exception is where we test the sensitivity to U.

+{ In all cases we checked k-point convergence to less than 0.1meV using grids up to 20,000 k-points.
+All structures were geometry-optimised to a target pressure with respect to cell parameters, angles, magnetic moment and internal coordinates.
+This relaxation is essential to determine pressures and densities.
+The close-packed structures all have c/a ratios close to the hard-sphere value, with the layer spacing slightly below ($\sqrt{2/3}$) of the in-plane neighbour distance.
+Examples of the input data, including antiferromagnetic orderings, are given in Supplemental materials. }